 “Many modern spiritual leaders, whether Catholic, Jewish, or Hindu, etc., have forgotten the link in their religious rites that connect [the power of sex with] spirituality.
 Circumcision rites, Spring fertility festivals (e.g., Easter), and communion ceremonies are all remnants of a time when the esoteric and hidden meaning of sexuality was understood and incorporated into religion,” explains Chia.

-The mission for the twenty-first-century man is to peel away the limiting layers of his exoteric religious beliefs and liberate his mind to experience the ecstatic inner self.
+The modern man’s mission is to shed restrictive religious beliefs and embrace the ecstatic inner self, revitalizing the role of sex as sacred and religion as a guiding light.
 Only by doing so can the crusty beliefs of the old religion fade away and take on a profound new meaning.
 In other words, only by accepting the act of sex as sacred can the role of religion be revitalized in society as a guiding light and not as a sharp prodding rod of conformity.

 Taoism, on the other hand, is much different in that it is a spiritual philosophy of life and not a rigidly organized institution filled with frightened believers obeying a “holy” agenda written by so-called “enlightened seers.”
 Chia explains that “Faith in God (or the Tao) is not enough for the Taoist; devotion to higher harmony must be accompanied with the self-knowledge that comes from cultivating one’s own energy.”